BlvckBytes/docs-component-markup/docs/tag_syntax.md

   for-separator={<gray>, }
 >{{player_name}}</red>
 ```
-In this context, meaning when combined with a loop, the `*if`-condition may not be chained with `*else-if`/`*else`-directives, as it does not control whether the *node* is rendered, but whether an *iteration* is rendered, and thereby becomes attached with a completely different meaning.
+In this context, meaning when combined with a loop, the `*if`-condition may not be chained with `*else-if`/`*else` structural attributes, as it does not control whether the *node* is rendered, but whether an *iteration* is rendered, and thereby becomes attached with a completely different meaning.
 For more nuanced control, consider adding conditions on child-tags.

 Let's render an alternate name for `Steve`: